econoalchemist/COLDCARD-BlackBox/01-COLDCARD.md

   <img width="454" height="341" src="assets/AddEntropy.jpg">
 </p>

-Each 6-sided dice roll is equivolent to 2.58 bits of entropy `(log2(6))`.
+Each 6-sided dice roll is equivalent to 2.58 bits of entropy `(log2(6))`.
 For reference, it would take the world's most powerful supercomputer trillions of years to brute force a 256 bit key.
 The COLDCARD's TRNG has already picked 256 random bits at this point, but each time you roll, you are adding 2.58 bits of entropy over those bits.
 So roll the dice and enter the corresponding number for each roll.
 Repeat this process as much as you want.
 Then hit <kbd>OK</kbd>.

 <p align="center">
   <img width="804" height="605" src="assets/ZeroRolls.jpg">
 </p>

 Now you will be presented with a new list of 24-words.
-Write these words down in order on your notecard.
+Write these words down in order on your note card.
 Then double check your work.

 <p align="center">
   <img width="454" height="341" src="assets/SaveWords1.jpg">